 50 Books by 50 Years Reading Challenge

-If you have read my post, 50 by 50: 50 Things to Learn, Accomplish, and Experience Before I Turn 50, you know that one of the items on my list is to read 50 books.
-I am a year into my challenge and have completed 25 books.
-One more year to go!
-I am happy I have a bit more time to achieve my 50 Books by 50 Years Reading Challenge.
+If you have read my post, 50 by 50: 50 Things to Learn, Accomplish, and Experience Before I Turn 50, you know that one of the items on my list was to read 50 books.
+I am now 50 and these are the 50 books I read for my 50 Books by 50 Years Reading Challenge.

 50 Books by 50 Years Reading Challenge